 Studenz is a great place to perfect your language teaching and prepare yourself for a tutoring job.
 If you’re not feeling confident enough to apply for a professional role, keep practicing with your exchange partners and you’ll probably notice an improvement.

 If you're a graduate and have solid English speaking skills, you can also apply to work as a subject tutor or teacher.
 There are over 3000 schools in London – meaning there is a large scope for finding a teaching job.
 London often appeals to aspiring teachers from abroad due to its multi-cultural and diverse nature.

 Hotels and Hostels

 Hotels and hostels will attract guests from all over the world.
 Multilingual speakers are valued in this industry because they can easily communicate with tourists of the same spoken language.
 Roles can vary from front of house to catering and cleaning.

 Studenz can help to prepare you for your London experience in multiple ways – and one of these is finding employment.
-By practicing with different members, you’ll improve your language abilities, meet new connections and gain the social confidence needed to find a new job.
+By practising with different members through language exchange, you’ll improve your abilities, meet new connections and gain the social confidence needed to find a new job.

 - 20 Sep, 2019